idaholab/virtual_test_bed/doc/content/pbfhr/steady/griffin.md

 The boundary conditions were already specified by the `TransportSystems` action so no additional boundary condition is specified.

-The `[Executioner]` block specifies how to solve the equation system.
+The [Executioner](https://mooseframework.inl.gov/source/executioners/Executioner.html) block specifies how to solve the equation system.
 We choose an eigenvalue executioner, `PicardEigen`, as a criticality calculation is an eigenvalue problem.
-SOLVER

 The number of non-linear iterations and the non-linear relative and absolute convergence criteria may be respectively reduced and loosened to reduce the computational cost of the solution at the expense of its